Who pays Council Tax

 If you have signed a joint tenancy agreement, then the person or people named on the agreement, who have their sole or main residence at the property, will be liable to pay.
 They will be jointly and severally liable.

-If you and the other people at the property have individual tenancy agreements with the landlord or the property has been adapted making it suitable for multiple occupation, then the property is a 'house in multiple occupation' (HMO) and the landlord is liable to pay Council Tax.
+If you and the other people at the property have individual tenancy agreements with the landlord, or the property has been adapted making it suitable for multiple occupation, then the property is a ‘house in multiple occupation’ (HMO) and the landlord is liable to pay Council Tax.

 Landlords of houses in multiple occupation (HMO)

-If each person who lives there pays rent separately or has an agreement that only lets them occupy a part of the property, we will class the property as a house in multiple occupation.
-The term 'part only' can relate to a room or rooms used or reserved by the owner making them unavailable to the tenant in occupation.
-The amount of rent a tenant pays will also help us in deciding if the property should be a HMO.
+If each tenant pays rent separately or has an agreement that only lets them occupy a part of the property, we will class the property as an HMO.
+The amount of rent a tenant pays will also help us in deciding if the property should be an HMO.

 Landlords of HMOs must pay the bill